 Are we there yet?
 Station stops aren’t always announced, or may be announced in a foreign language you don’t understand.
 Take note of your scheduled arrival time and the names of the last stations before your stop so you’ll be prepared to exit the train when it arrives at your destination.
 Station names are clearly visible at platforms.
 Ask a railway employee or a local passenger if you’re not sure.

 Trains either have overhead storage racks throughout the car, storage room behind the back of your seat or luggage areas at the end of the car.

-According to the GTC-CIV (General Terms and Conditions for the International Carriage of Passengers by Rail), passengers are not allowed to take more than three items of luggage which are easy to handle and compatible with the space provided for luggage in trains.
+According to the GTC-CIV (General Terms and Conditions for the International Carriage of Passengers by Rail), passengers can take a maximum of three items of luggage.
+These items must be easy to handle and compatible with the space provided for luggage in trains.
 The greatest dimension of each item must be less than 85cm.
 It depends if larger items or bulky objects (such as skis, surfboards, and bicycles) may be taken.
 If so, bulky items must be properly packed, dismantled or folded.
 Passengers must make suitable enquiries in advance about the arrangements for accepting these items.

 This is a general guideline, it depends on the railway company or specific train how much luggage you may bring on the train.
 Some special trains such as Eurostar may have specific regulations for luggage.

 Please note that you will have to carry the luggage yourself and that luggage placed in the luggage racks remains under the sole responsibility of the traveler.
 It is advised to clearly and legibly label your hand luggage with your name and address.
 Railroads assume no responsibility in case of loss, damage or theft.
 Most stations provide left luggage offices or lockers.
 Major railway stations will have luggage carts.
 Only very few stations still have porters.
 In the stations, pictograms show you where luggage rooms or luggage carts can be found.